akurtalieva/akurtalieva/README.en.md

 - **Version Control**: Git

 ## 📝 Articles
-**(Under construction)** I like to share my experience and knowledge about Azure and IT security on my personal blog.
+**(Under construction)** I like to share my experience and knowledge about Azure and cybersecurity on my personal blog.

 [Blog](https://nosolocloud.com)